EmberLightVFX/XML-File-Copy/README.md

 *
 All needed external libraries are located in the PythonLib folder.

-## Usage
-* Windows - double click XML File Copy.pyw or run `python "XML File Copy.pyw"` from cmd
+Execute XML File Copy.bat/command or run `python "xml_file_copy.py"` from terminal to start the software
-* Mac - Execute XML File Copy.command

 ##### Copy from XML:
 1. Select `File copy` in the top.